atharvaaswale/atharvaaswale/README.md

 # Namaskar 🙏

-I'm Atharva, a passionate **Data Analyst** with a background in Android development, dedicated to uncovering insights from data.
+I'm Atharva, a passionate **Data Analyst** with a background in Android development.

 ## About Me